petermcLBL/fftx/README.md

 The code is targeted to run on the CPU, and code is created targeted to run on a GPU (CUDA or HIP) depending on the argument given to the build script.
-Depending on the number of sizes being built for each transform this process can take a considerable amount of time.
+Depending on the number of sizes being built for each transform, this process can take a considerable amount of time.

 Next, run **cmake** with the appropriate settings, and build the software:
 ```